InternLM/InternLM/doc/code-docs/source/profiler.rst

 Torch Profiler
 -----------------
-InternLM uses ``internlm.train.initialize_llm_profile()`` to profle performance data, execution time duration and breakdown analysis of step time.
+InternLM uses ``internlm.train.initialize_llm_profile()`` to profile performance data, execution time duration and breakdown analysis of step time.
 The implementation is based on `torch.profiler <https://pytorch.org/docs/stable/profiler.html>`_ and output tracing files can be visualized with `tensorboard <https://www.tensorflow.org>`_.